-You may have come across a few iconic Monet artworks from the famous French Impressionist painter, Oscar-Claude Monet.
-Parisian-born founder of the major art movement, Impressionism, Monet paved the path for the emergence of modernism, alongside his fellow contemporaries Edgar Degas, Paul Cézanne, and Édouard Manet.
-This article will explore some of the most famous Monet paintings, including a look at Monet’s most famous painting.
+You may have come across a few iconic artworks from the famous French Impressionist painter Oscar-Claude Monet.
+Whether it is his elegant lily pond paintings or his natural atmospheric brushstrokes, there is much to admire in a Monet work of art.
+Monet was the founder of the major art movement Impressionism, who paved the path for the emergence of Modernism, alongside his fellow contemporaries Edgar Degas, Paul Cézanne, and Édouard Manet.
+In this article, we will explore some of Claude Monet’s most famous paintings, including the number one painting series that continues to inspire many.
+Keep reading to learn about these iconic Monet paintings!

 Table of Contents